code42/py42/docs/userguides/basics.md

 # py42 Basics

-Gain confidence in writing your own scripts by learning the basics of py42.
-The following examples use `py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate how to use py42:
+This guide explains the basic concepts of py42.
+Learning these basics can help you gain confidence in writing your own scripts.
+The following examples use
+`py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate how to use py42:
 - [py42 Basics](#py42-basics)
   - [Initialization](#initialization)